grafana/cog/package_templates/go/README.md

 ## Maturity

-The code in this repository should be considered as "public preview" and is actively developed and maintained by Engineering teams at Grafana.
+The code in this repository should be considered as "public preview".
+While it is used by Grafana Labs in production, it still is under active development.

-While this repository is stable enough to be used in production environments, occasional breaking changes can be expected.

 > [!NOTE]
 > Bugs and issues are handled solely by Engineering teams.
 On-call support or SLAs are not available.